isaigm/isaigm/README.md

 My work is centered on a single principle: building robust, efficient systems at the intersection of hardware and software.
 I don't just use tools; I deconstruct them to understand their core.
 My approach is forged from a belief that true innovation comes from mastering the fundamentals—from the logic gate to the learning algorithm.

-This isn't just about writing code.
-It's about creating order and resilience in a world that tends toward chaos.
+**This isn't just about writing code.
+It's about creating order and resilience in a world that tends toward chaos**.

 ---